fokhrun/gamlastan_tours/README.md

 ### Validator Testing

-- HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Ffokhrun.github.io%2Fgamlastan_tours%2F)
+- HTML: No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Ffokhrun.github.io%2Fgamlastan_tours%2F)
-- CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ffokhrun.github.io%2Fgamlastan_tours%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+- CSS: No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ffokhrun.github.io%2Fgamlastan_tours%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ## Deployment

-- The site was deployed to GitHub pages.
+The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - For source, select Deploye from a branch
   - For branch, choose main